 Uploading files to Skynet is free, but without a user account, most portals will store your files for a minimum of 3 months.

-Storage expenses are paid by Skynet Portals, which use a cryptocurrency called Siacoin on the Sia network.
+Decentralized file storage expenses are paid by Skynet Portals, which use a cryptocurrency called Siacoin on the Sia network.

 Portal operating costs are paid by operators, but we encourage users to support portal operators, developers, and content creators by signing up for a user account.